Daylight Saving Time in Contentstack

 Many countries around the world observe Daylight Saving Time (DST) between the months of March and November.
 When DST is observed (usually in Spring/Summer), the clocks are advanced by an hour, and for the rest of the year, it is reset to the standard time.

 This change in time may create confusion around features that involve selecting dates and time, such as schedule publishing an entry or a release.
-Contentstack manages this change intelligently by adjusting the date/time according to your selected timezone.
+Contentstack manages this changeover intelligently by adjusting the date/time according to your selected timezone.

 Let’s understand how DST works in Contentstack.